viveris/uMTP-Responder/README.md

 ## How to launch it ?

-Once you have configured the correct settings in umtprd.conf, you can use umtprd.sh to launch it or use udev to launch the deamon when the usb device port is connected.
+Once you have configured the correct settings in umtprd.conf, you can use umtprd_ffs.sh or umtprd_gfs.sh to launch it in FunctionFS/GadgetFS mode or use udev to launch the deamon when the usb device port is connected.

 ## License